< Back

 Wood, 66 x 44.

 The Virgin is seated on a gilded cushion (now somewhat difficult to see) placed on the tiled floor.
 The Child, seated on her left knee with his hand raised in blessing, seems disproportionately large.
 The small panel came from the parish church of San Giovanni Evangelista at Basciano (a tiny village 13 km from Siena and 10 km from Monteriggioni).
 It was described there in 1862 (by Francesco Brogi in an official inventory of art works in the Siena region) as a work of Giovanni di Paolo.
 The attribution to Sassetta was made in 1914 by the American art historian Frederick Mason Perkins.
 Pope-Hennessy (1939) and Carli (1957) ascribed the panel to Sassetta's workshop, but opinion has tended to be more favourable since the picture – previously quite dirty – was cleaned in 1963.
-A new restoration was announced in 2020.
+The picture was restored again in 2020-21.

 Siena.
 Museo Diocesano d’Arte Sacra (Oratorio di San Bernardino).